VazFelipe/socrata_api_python/README.md

 ### Pit Stop for Cost and Performance Optimization

 > While working on this amazing project I have facing challenges on cost.
 Maybe this is due my Pay-As-You-Go tier with Microsoft.
 I have started my free account and Microsoft gave me 200 dollars and access to monthly free amounts of popular services for 12 months [here](https://azure.microsoft.com/en-in/pricing/offers/ms-azr-0003p/).
 So, I spend it all, and my first invoice was terrible: R$ 374,00!
 What did I do wrong?
-I publish all my work without looking carefully to the cost of services.
+I have published all my work without looking carefully to the cost of services.

 > Then, I have started googling and there is amazing references by Arindam [here](https://www.sqlservercentral.com/articles/understanding-azure-data-factory-pricing) and Deepak Goyal [here](https://azurelib.com/how-to-optimize-azure-data-factory-pricing/#Data_Pipelines_on_Azure_Integration_Runtime).
 In a glimpse, the primary rules: